How to GPS

 RTK

 RTK/PPK provides higher-resolution GPS data by pairing a moving (rover) GPS receiver with a static (base) GPS receiver.
-Conceptually, the base station broadcasts corrections once it has gathered a precise fix for its location by gathering enough samples from satellites.
-GPS L1 satellites are ~12500 miles / 20k kilometers away, so having an error estimate from a receiver at a known location allows us to improve our triangulation/trilateration down to the ~1 cm range (+ ~1ppm).
+Conceptually, what we are receiving from a GPS satellite is its location, with an ~1m variance from atmospheric interference, clock drift, and signal multipath.
+By gathering enough samples from a static GPS (base) receiver, we can estimate the satellite's position much more accurately.
+Then we can broadcast this error calculation to other GPS receivers (rover) to improve their error calculations as well.
+GPS L1 satellites are ~12550 miles / 20.2k kilometers away, so having an error estimate from a receiver at a known location allows us to improve our triangulation/trilateration down to the ~1 cm range (+ ~1ppm, eg as the distance between our two GPS receivers increases so does our error).
 Applying these corrections live is called RTK (real-time kinematics), while doing them after the flight is called PPK (post-processed).
+PPK requires the raw UBX datastream on both the base and rover, which not all systems provide.

 Ntrip